paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-100a-cybersecurity-enhancement.md

 (2) demonstrate a commitment to a career in improving the security of information technology;

-(3) have demonstrated a high level of competency in relevant knowledge, skills, and abilities, as defined by the national cybersecurity awareness and education program under [section 7451 of this title](./chapter-100a-cybersecurity-enhancement.md#section-7451);
+(3) have demonstrated a high level of competency in relevant knowledge, skills, and abilities, as defined by the national cybersecurity awareness and education program under [section 7443 of this title](./chapter-100a-cybersecurity-enhancement.md#section-7443);

-(4) be a full-time student in an eligible degree program at a qualified institution of higher education, as determined by the Director of the National Science Foundation, except that in the case of a student who is enrolled in a community college, be a student pursuing a degree on a less than full-time basis, but not less than half-time basis; and
+(4) be a full-time student in an eligible degree program at a qualified institution of higher education, as determined by the Director of the National Science Foundation, except that in the case of a student who is enrolled in a community college, be a student pursuing a degree on a less than full-time basis, but not less than half-time basis;

+(5) enter into an agreement accepting and acknowledging the post award employment obligations, pursuant to section 11 So in original.
+Probably should be “subsection”. (d);

+(6) accept and acknowledge the conditions of support under section 1 (g); and

-(5) accept the terms of a scholarship under this section.
+(7) accept all terms and conditions of a scholarship under this section.

 **(g) Conditions of support**

-(1) **In general** — As a condition of receiving a scholarship under this section, a recipient shall agree to provide the qualified institution of higher education with annual verifiable documentation of post-award employment and up-to-date contact information.
+(1) **In general** — As a condition of receiving a scholarship under this section, a recipient shall agree to provide the Office of Personnel Management (in coordination with the National Science Foundation) and the qualified institution of higher education with annual verifiable documentation of post-award employment and up-to-date contact information.

 (2) **Terms** — A scholarship recipient under this section shall be liable to the United States as provided in subsection (i) if the individual—